klangner/condor/README.md

 * src - Contains library code
 * src-test - Contains unit tests
 * src-app - contains sources for command line application
-* examples - Contain haskell examples which can be loaded in ghci and executed to test API
-* samples - contains small datasets for testing purposes

 This is alpha version of the library.
 It means that the API can change in the next releases.